guilhermelawless/randgen_omni_dataset/README.md

 To generate sample data, follow these steps:

 1. Download or clone this package
+2. Execute one of the following scripts (python, might need to chmod +x):
-2. Execute the *config/create\_launch\_file* script, followed with the number of robots you desire
+  * If you don't need recording to a rosbag, use the *config/**create\_launch\_file*** script, followed by the number of robots you desire
     * This script creates the new.launch file in the launch directory
     * You can specify optional parameters.
 Use the --help option to learn about these

+  * If you need recording to a rosbag, use the *config/**create_launch_record*** script, followed by the number of robots you desire
+    * This script creates the new.launch file in the launch directory
+    * You should use the --help option to learn how to specify the many optional parameters
 3. Run: `roslaunch randgen_omni_dataset new.launch` and the simulation will begin
 4. (optional) if you want to visualize the simulation, run rviz and load the configuration *rviz.rviz* in the config directory (up to 10 robots, but customizable)